scBGI/scBiMapping/README.md

 ## Scripts to reproduce primary experimental results

 See the corresponding files in this github.
+See also reproducible program in codeOcean: https://codeocean.com/capsule/3904732/tree.